 In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the project to replace IAS 39, Financial Instruments: Recognition and Measurement.
 This standard simplifies the classification of a financial asset as either at amortized cost or at fair value as opposed to the multiple classifications which were permitted under IAS 39.
 The classification under IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 This standard also requires the use of a single impairment method as opposed to the multiple methods in IAS 39.
 IFRS 9 is to be applied retrospectively for annual reporting periods beginning on or after January 1, 2018.
 Early application is permitted.
-We have not yet assessed the impact of the adoption of this standard on Novra's Consolidated Financial Statements.
+The adoption of this standard will not have a material impact on Novra's Consolidated Financial Statements.